 Make sure you mention you’re a vegetarian to the staff.
-They’re always on hand to help make recommendations or decipher the modern Catalan menu.
-As a vegetarian, you can enjoy the most delicious mushroom and spinach croquettes, their own take on patatas bravas, open sandwiches filled with goat’s cheese and tomato, truffled mashed potatoes with a poached egg, a veggie burger or a rice dish.
+They’re always on hand to help make recommendations or decipher the modern Catalan menu, which included vegetarian tapas.
+You can enjoy the most delicious mushroom and spinach croquettes, their own take on patatas bravas, open sandwiches filled with goat’s cheese and tomato, truffled mashed potatoes with a poached egg, a veggie burger or a rice dish.
 They also have a number of options that can be made vegan if you ask.

 The food here is sensational, and they have a great (reasonably priced!) wine list too.
 So much so, this might just be my favourite place to eat as a vegetarian in Barcelona.

 How many ‘vegetarian-friendly’ places have you been to where salads are the only veggie option?
 Happily, there are plenty more choices than a few limp leaves at Honest Greens.
 But even better?
 Their salads are actually incredible.

 I opted for the summer special salad, which consisted of a cherry gazpacho, peaches, watermelon, spinach, rocket (arugula), kale, cherry tomatoes, olives, candied walnuts, pesto and a generous ball of oh-so-creamy burrata.
 After eating the whole thing, I found myself saying, “if I could only eat one vegetarian thing for the rest of my life, it would be this”.
 Coming from the world’s biggest macaroni cheese fan, that’s quite some praise!